How to deal with worries about entropy.

 After that, the process would repeat with each of the two new pieces latching onto smaller pieces as a result of continued shaking of the tray, growing, then splitting.
 The process continued until there were no more of the smaller pieces ("food") to allow existing products to grow.
 This was offered as a very abstract model of asexual reproduction.
 The devices were called "droguli" (singular "drogulus").

 I heard Lionel Penrose give a lecture on droguli around 1960 when I was a student in Oxford.
-I am amazed that it is now very hard to find any reference to droguli.
-Previously, this was the best reference I could find:http://www.futilitycloset.com/2012/11/14/in-a-word-397/
+Until very recently it was very hard to find any reference to droguli.
+Previously, this was the best I could find:http://www.futilitycloset.com/2012/11/14/in-a-word-397/

 part 1, 1957?